backofficeshow/wifiRelayRadar/README.md

 # wifiRelayRadar
 Operate Relays from anywhere on the internet and check for intrusion

+Look at the pictures for construction - please note you will need to swap the jumpers on the relay board to active LOW because of come IO constraints on the GPIO/MCU board.

 Video about the module itself (before combining it with the ESP board):

 https://www.youtube.com/watch?v=tYnp6K3p_tE